 If there are no rules for still life compositions, post-production is no place to start imposing them.
 Your editing routine is entirely up to you.
 Many photography purists do as little as possible, while others reform the entire composition digitally.
 To the end that still lifes are works of fine art more akin to paintings than to photography, this technique makes perfect sense.
 Not only will it help you choose your best body of work, by displaying, selecting and organizing your photos based on their date, location, categories, etc, but some of the software featured in this article, also allows you to share photos directly on social media.

-The internet is brimming with still life photography ideas.
+The internet is brimming with interesting still-life photography ideas and useful tips for improving still-life photography techniques.
 Just peruse any photography site or publication, and you'll see everything from black and white still lifes to futuristic digital creations.
 For creative artists, the classroom bowl of fruit still life photography is just the first stepping stone.

 Whatever the stage of your career, your portfolio website will always be the center of all your marketing strategies to grow your creative business.
 It is a great way to build your presence in the market.
 With clients continually looking for creatives who provide specific services, having a presence online will bring you to the forefront and help more customers discover you.